 In 1996, Congressman Schrader was elected to the Oregon State House of Representatives.
 There he served as a member of the Joint Ways & Means Committee.
 Schrader was one of five legislators asked by their peers to guide Oregon through the budget crisis of 2001-2002.
 Schrader was elected to the Oregon State Senate in 2003 and was immediately appointed to chair the Joint Ways & Means Committee.
 He continued to serve in that capacity until he was elected to U.S. Congress in 2008.

 Congressman Schrader attended Cornell University where he received his BA in Government in 1973.
 He received his veterinary degree from the University of Illinois in 1977.

-Schrader is also the Co-chair for Administration for the Blue Dog Coalition and co-chair of the No Labels Problem Solvers Caucus from 2013 to 2015.
-Schrader is also a member of the New Democrat Coalition's Health Care Reform Taskforce.
+Schrader is also the Co-chair for Administration for the Blue Dog Coalition and served as Co-chair of the No Labels Problem Solvers Caucus from 2013 to 2015.
+Schrader is also a member of the New Democrat Coalition.